rehypejs/rehype-minify/packages/hast-util-to-string/readme.md

 # hast-util-to-string

-Get the plain-text value of a HAST node.
+Get the plain-text value of a hast node.

 ## Install